awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

       + **BootstrapArguments**: – Enter `--use-max-pods false --kubelet-extra-args '--max-pods=20'`
       + **Subnets**: – Choose the subnet that you created specifically for this worker node group in step 2\.

 1. After your worker node groups are created, record the security group that was created for each worker node group and apply it to its associated `ENIConfig`\.
-Edit each `ENIConfig` with the following command, replacing *eniconfig-name* with your value:
+Edit each `ENIConfig` with the following command, replacing *eniconfig\-name* with your value:

    ```
    kubectl edit eniconfig.crd.k8s.amazonaws.com/eniconfig-name
    ```

-**Note**
-If you followed best practices from 5a and 5c above, the *eniconfig-name* would correspond to the Availability Zone name.
+   If you followed best practices from steps 5a and 5c above, the `eniconfig-name` corresponds to the Availability Zone name\.

    The `spec` section should look like this: